port-labs/port-docs/docs/actions-and-automations/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

 <img src='/img/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/setUpboundControlPlaneIdentifier.png' border='1px' />

 ## Using Port
 At this point, everything should be set up.
-Browse to your [Self-service](https://app.getport.io/self-serve) page to view the different actions you defined in Port, and try them out.
+Browse to your [Self-service](https://app.getport.io/self-serve) page to view the different actions you defined in Port, and try them out

 <img src='/img/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/selfServicePage.png' border='1px' />